中文 Let's talk

 Small Residential Units:

-The previous discount provisions for units under 100m² have been removed with all two- and three-bedroom units with gross floor areas less than 100m² being charged 1 HUE (Household Unit Equivalent) regardless of size.
+The previous discount provisions for units under 100m² have been removed in the adopted 2025 policy, with all two- and three-bedroom units with gross floor areas less than 100m² being charged 1 HUE (Household Unit Equivalent) regardless of size.
 This is an increase in charges from the 2021 Policy, where a reduction in HUE charges was assessed in relation to floor area with units with 80m² gross floor area charged 0.8 HUE and units with 60m² gross floor area charged 0.6 HUE.
 However, one-bedroom units will be assessed at 0.6 HUE.

 Large Residential Units: